Monster Cleaning Specialist Wanted

 “No worries.
 What was so bad about that job?”
 I asked, again.

-“Well, the dump ass exterminators didn’t do their job right.”
+“Well, the dumb ass exterminators didn’t do their job right.”
 Dante said.
 “When you run into a vengeful spirit, you’ll know exactly what I am talking about.”

 “You’re messing with me.”
 I let out a nervous laugh.
 “They don’t call us in unless the exterminators call it clear.”